jlparkI/AntPack/docs/numbering_background.rst

-How antibody numbering in AntPack works
+How antibody / TCR numbering in AntPack works
 ===============================================

 Antibody numbering is essentially a form of multiple sequence alignment;